luiello/PhoenixAPICallTester-Utility/PhoenixAPICallTester/readme.md

 With the impossibility of installing new applications on servers, it was necessary to create a standalone .exe application to test API requests.

-In addition, this application also makes possible testing API requests using proxy and credentials authentication with custom code, changing calls behavior for testing if needed.
+In addition, this application also makes possible testing API requests using proxy and credentials authentication.

 ### Features:
  - Request: